 Comprised of thirteen properties in countryside settings and city centre locations, the collection is owned by Christina and Andrew Brownsword CBE DL who strive to create very special places that truly embody their own ethos of great hospitality.

-Below is a selection of our recent awards and achievements at Gidleigh Park:
+Below is a selection of our awards and accolades at Gidleigh Park (since 2014):

 |Two Michelin Stars - Executive Chef Michael Wignall||2017|